aturlo/RADicA-breath-VOC-analysis/README.md

-Analysis of GC-MS data obtained from breath and air samples in RADicA study (Rapid Access Diagnostics for Asthma).
+Analysis of GC-MS metabolomic data obtained from breath and air samples in RADicA study (Rapid Access Diagnostics for Asthma).
+Accounting for background volatile organic compounds and identifying potential breath biomarkers of asthma.